kynerix/crawlix/README.md

 # CrawliX - A Web Content Extraction platform

-CrawliX is a **multi-tenant crawling platform** that enables the configuration of asynchronous navigation and parsing jobs through websites and applications, saving the retrieved content and resources for later retrieval and querying.
+CrawliX is a **crawling platform** that enables the configuration of automated navigation and parsing jobs through websites and applications, through headless browsers, extracting, saving the retrieved content and resources for later retrieval, analysis and querying.

-All the content, such text or html fragments, images or screenshots, is **indexed** and can be **queried** through a simple **REST** and **GraphQL** APIs, which makes it convenient for easy consumption by other services and applications.
+All content, such text or html fragments, images or screenshots, is **indexed** and can be **queried** through a simple **REST** and **GraphQL** APIs, which makes it convenient for easy consumption by other services and applications.
 Content entries are subject to **retention** policies.